Do You Need a PMP Certificate?

 If you are an unemployed project manager you have very likely heard more than once that you cannot be considered for a project management job opportunity because you do not have a PMP certificate.
 Explanations and excuses will not get you past a recruiter given a requirement for a project manager with a PMP certificate.
 Granted, PMI’s PMP certification does not necessarily make a good project manager, but that is small consolation when you remain unemployed at the end of the day.

 We can help you get your PMP certificate and the project management job you want.
 Truth is, we’ve been there and like many, we realize it is up to us to help each other.
-If you are unemployed, we are happy to offer discount and payment terms on any of our PMP certification exam prep classes.
+If you are unemployed, we are happy to offer discount off our regular prices and payment terms on any of our PMP certification exam prep classes.
 As we already guarantee the lowest price, this means you save even more.

 It Is Simple